 Measurement using photos of plastic particles and image processing software.
-The longest length is measured from the captured image and quantities of particles are aggregated by size.
+The longest length is measured from the captured image and the number of particles are aggregated by size.

 Multi-staged sieve with various mesh openings The photo shows a multi-staged sieve with 4 mm, 1 mm, 0.3 mm and 0.1 mm openings.
-Plastic particles are poured from the top, and the quantity of particles remaining in each sieve is aggregated as the quantity of particles by size.
+Plastic particles are poured from the top, and the number of particles remaining in each sieve is aggregated as the number of particles by size.

-- Microplastic abundance at the ocean surface is most commonly reported in quantities of particles by size. - There are two common methods for counting the quantity of particles by size; (1) directly measuring the longest diameter (maximum Feret's diameter) of separated particles individually, and, (2) counting the quantity of particles remaining in the sample after fractionating by size using sieves of various mesh opening sizes. - In ILC2017, many laboratories measured the longest length using image processing software or calipers by method (1) and summed up the quantity of particles by size.
-There were some laboratories that fractionated with sieves of different mesh openings as in method (2), counted the quantity of particles remaining in each sieve and reported them as quantities of particles by size. - For particles sampled during CMSM2018, the quantities of plastic particles that were measured for their longest length and particles that were sieve fractionated were compared, with the hypothesis that plastic particles of up to 7 mm, which is around the diagonal length of a 5 mm square mesh opening, would pass through a 5 mm sieve.
-It was found that the quantity of particles smaller than 5 mm obtained by the latter method (using sieves) was about 1.25 times larger than by the former.
-The above findings indicate that in sieve fractionation, the quantity of particles smaller than 5 mm counted using sieves would be overestimated
+- Microplastic abundance at the ocean surface is most commonly reported in the number of particles by size. - There are two common methods for counting the number of particles by size; (1) directly measuring the longest diameter (maximum Feret's diameter) of separated particles individually, and, (2) counting the number of particles remaining in the sample after fractionating by size using sieves of various mesh opening sizes.

+- Many laboratories measured the longest length using image processing software or calipers by method (1) and summed up the number of particles by size.
+Some laboratories fractionated with sieves of different mesh openings as in method (2), counted the number of particles remaining in each sieve and reported them as the number of particles by size. - For particles sampled during CMSM2018, the number of plastic particles that were measured for their longest length and particles that were sieve fractionated were compared, with the hypothesis that plastic particles of up to 7 mm, which is around the diagonal length of a 5 mm square mesh opening, would pass through a 5 mm sieve.
+It was found that the number of particles smaller than 5 mm obtained by the latter method (using sieves) was about 1.25 times larger than by the former.
+The above findings indicate that in sieve fractionation, the number of particles smaller than 5 mm counted using sieves would be overestimated because particles with the shortest length smaller than the diagonal length of the mesh may pass through the sieve, even if their longest length exceeds 5 mm.

-- because particles with a shortest length smaller than the diagonal length of the mesh may pass through the sieve, even if their longest length exceeds 5 mm. - In terms of harmonization, measuring the longest length of each particle using image processing software is recommended. - When estimating the quantity of particles and/or weight of particles by size using only sieves, it is necessary to keep in mind that it would be difficult to compare the results with those of particles measured directly for longest length. - We also recommend providing classification of plastic particles by morphological traits such as beads, fragments foams, pellets and fibers, noticing the difficulty of distinguishing between natural and synthetic fibers.
+- In terms of harmonization, measuring the longest length of each particle using image processing software is recommended. - When estimating the number of particles and/or weight of particles by size using only sieves, it is necessary to keep in mind that it would be difficult to compare the results with those of particles measured directly for the longest length. - We also recommend providing classification of plastic particles by morphological traits such as beads, fragments foams, pellets and fibers, noticing the difficulty of distinguishing between natural and synthetic fibers.